xzjia/guideline/source_en/Security/SecureLoginDemo.rst

 Authorization
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-* Authentication is required to access the screens other than login screen and the screen used for password reissue
+* Authentication is required to access the screens other than login screen, screen used for creating an account and the screen used for password reissue
 * There are two types of roles, "General user" and "Administrator"
     * A single account can have multiple roles
 * Account unlock function can be used only by the account having administrator rights